nerstak/M1-Android/README.md

 - update the reading progress (unknown, reading, on hold, re-reading, dropped, plan to read, done)
 - update the number of pages read
 - rate the book
-- be notified with book recomendations and more
+- be notified with book recommendations and more

 ## Installation